 In our continued effort to transform spaces and communities, we worked with schools and students who are the future of our Nation.
 We reached out to young people through schools to educate them on the mechanism of painting and the impact color has on people's lives.
-Over the last years, we organised for over one hundred (100) factory visits where over 5,000 students have visited our factories for this handson experience.
-In the year under review, we also carried out more than 50 painting projects across the region to create brighter spaces for schools, hospitals and the community spaces through use of Crown paints and coatings.
+Over the last years, over 5,000 students have visited our factories for this handson experience.
+In the year under review, we also carried out more than 50 painting projects across the region to create brighter spaces for schools, hospitals and communities spaces through use of Crown paints and coatings.